felixmsalazar/felix-m-salazar.github.io/Portfolio_FX_Hedge_Imply_Carry_(Cost).md

 ## Project Structure
 The tool is organized around functions that manage data retrieval, hedging cost calculations, and portfolio metric computations.
 It also includes input functions for user interaction.

-## Use Cases
-This tool is useful for financial analysts and portfolio managers interested in optimizing fixed income portfolios through currency hedging strategies.
-It provides insights into hedged yields and FX contributions, enhancing portfolio performance and risk management.

-Feel free to customize this template to better fit your project's specific needs and the level of detail you wish to disclose.